-Jubilation in Enugu as state govt. commissions 26 projects - Nigeria Today
+Jubilation in Enugu as State Govt. commissions 26 projects - Nigeria Today

-The projects comprised 20 roads construction, two rural electrification, and four boreholes.
+The governor thanked the state legislators for their support and cooperation towards the actualization of the projects and also expressed gratitude to stakeholders of the state, council chairmen, contractors and the various host communities for their understanding, solidarity and commitment to the successful completion of the projects.

+The events drew praises from visibly elated members of the host communities who eulogized the governor for his vision in bringing development to their areas and giving them a sense of belonging.

-The post Jubilation in Enugu as state govt. commissions 26 projects appeared first on Premium Times Nigeria.
+The post Jubilation in Enugu as State Govt. commissions 26 projects appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share